Erwin Schrödinger is perhaps the most complex figure in twentieth-century discussions of quantum mechanical uncertainty

 particles as wave packets moving in spacetime, which was very important to Schrödinger.
 By contrast, Bohr and Heisenberg and their Copenhagen Interpretation

-of quantum mechanics insisted that visualization of quantum events is not possible.
+of quantum mechanics insisted that visualization of quantum events is simply not possible.
+Einstein agreed with Schrödinger that visualization (Anschaulichkeit

 , Werner Heisenberg